 If My Spouse Doesn’t Pay Child Support, Do I Still Have to Let Him/her See the Kids?

-Absolutely, yes.
+Yes.
 Every parent has a right to have parenting time (i.e. to spend time with his/her children), even if s/he is not paying child support as ordered by the court.

 I’m Already Paying Child Support.
-Why Do I Have to Pay for Other Expenses for the Kids Too?
+Do I Have to Pay for Other Expenses for the Kids Too?

-In addition to paying child support, non-custodial parents may also have to pay or contribute to some of the other children’s expenses.
-For example, parents will have to maintain medical insurance for the kids, and contribute to their children’s uncovered medical expenses.
+In addition to paying child support, parents may also have to pay or contribute to some of other expenses for their children.
+For example, parents generally must maintain medical insurance for their kids.
+They have to contribute to their children’s uncovered medical expenses.
 Both parents may also have to contribute to the children’s educational expenses and extra-curricular activities.

-In general, courts can grant you temporary support while the divorce is pending.
-However, not only do state laws vary widely, but whether you receive spousal support, both while your case is pending and after it is done, depends on where you live, and what judge hears your case.
-An attorney in your area can help you determine the chances of your getting maintenance/support before your case is over, as well as your chances of getting ongoing spousal support after your divorce is done..
+In general, courts can grant you temporary support while your divorce is pending.
+However, state laws vary widely.
+Judges vary in the way they apply the law.
+So whether you receive spousal support, both while your case is pending and after it is done, depends on the law in your states, the facts and circumstances of your case, and the way the judges in your area view spousal support.